-In the event of an activation of the fire alarm system all persons on campus will be notified by the sound of a fire alarm horn, flashing strobe lights, and the following message will be broadcast over the fire alarm speaker devices, "EMERGENCY ALERT!
+In the event of an activation of the fire alarm system all persons on campus will be notified by the sound of a fire alarm horn and flashing strobe lights.
+Some buildings on campus have the capability to broadcast the following message over fire alarm horn/speaker devices, "EMERGENCY ALERT!
 FIRE ALARM, EVACUATE THE BUILDING IMMEDIATELY."
 Fire doors throughout the campus will automatically close.
 Some areas of the campus have a water suppression system that may activate in an effort to contain or extinguish a fire.
 In the event of a fire alarm activation, take the following actions:

-- Remain calm Exit the building using the most direct route - DO NOT use elevators. - DO NOT assemble in the center courtyards, or within 250 feet of any structure. - Close, but do not lock, windows and doors. - Follow instructions of College Evacuation Marshals and Campus Security Officers and proceed to the nearest assembly point. - Warn others to evacuate, and if possible, help others requiring assistance. - IF UNABLE to Evacuate or for Person(s) with Disabilities, DO Not use Elevators, move away from danger, move to a place of safety or move to the nearest stairwell (which are designated areas of refuge), seek shelter on the stairwell landing.
-Contact Campus Safety at 908-231-8800 and provide your location (building, floor and room number). - IF UNABLE to contact Campus Safety, call 9-1-1. - Once assembled at an evacuation assembly area, await further instructions - DO NOT re-enter any buildings unless instructed to do so by Campus Security Officers or College Evacuation Marshals. - Keep roads and fire lanes clear for emergency responders
+Remain calm - Exit the building using the most direct route

+- DO NOT use elevators. - DO NOT evacuate to or assemble in the center courtyards, or within 250 feet of any structure. - Close, but do not lock, windows and doors. - Follow instructions of College Evacuation Marshals and Campus Security Officers and proceed to the nearest assembly point. - Warn others to evacuate, and if possible, help others requiring assistance. - IF UNABLE to Evacuate or for Person(s) with Disabilities, DO Not use Elevators.
+Move away from danger, move to a place of safety or move to the nearest stairwell (which are designated areas of refuge), seek shelter on the stairwell landing.
+Contact Campus Safety at 908-231-8800 and provide your location (building, floor and room number or stairwell location). - IF UNABLE to contact Campus Safety, call 9-1-1. - Once assembled at an evacuation assembly area, await further instructions - DO NOT re-enter any buildings unless instructed to do so by Campus Security Officers or College Evacuation Marshals. - Keep roads and fire lanes clear for emergency responders

-You Discover a Fire
+If You Discover a Fire

 - Remain calm. - DO NOT attempt to put the fire out, unless trained to do so. - Move to a safe location. - Activate the nearest fire alarm pull station by pulling down the handle.
-If equipped, lift the plastic cover, then pull down the handle - Contact Campus Safety at 908-231-8800, or by picking up a red emergency phone located in building hallways, or activating an emergency call box located in campus parking lots. - Specify the area, location and size of the fire. - Warn others to evacuate, and if possible, assist others. - Evacuate the area.
-Move to a point of safety.
+If equipped, lift the plastic cover, then pull down the handle - Contact Campus Safety at 908-231-8800, or by picking up a Red Emergency Phone located in building hallways, or activating an Emergency Call Box located in campus parking lots. - Specify the area, location and size of the fire. - Warn others to evacuate, and if possible, assist others. - Evacuate the area.
+Move to a place of safety.